brannerchinese/Web_Framework/README.md

         python server.py 1234

    where 1234 is a port to listen on.
 Point your browser to `http://localhost:1234` to view the content being served.
 If no port is found on the command line, the default is 1924.
 Bear in mind that some ports may require special permissions.
+Port 0 is forbidden in this implementation.

  1. This program requires Python3.
  1. There is a requirements file, but at present (20140526) it only loads Ipython, which is not necessary to run the server.